kahyii98/ARP-MaseratiTransitiontoElectrification/README.md

 - **Source**: [GitHub Repository](https://github.com/twistedTightly/NLP-Age-Classification)

 ##### `naiveBayesFinalModel.ipynb`
 - **Purpose**: Serves as the final age prediction model using Naive Bayes.
-The model is provided by [this GitHub repository](https://github.com/twistedTightly/NLP-Age-Classification/blob/master/src/naive_bayes_combined.py).
+The model is provided by [ GitHub repository](https://github.com/twistedTightly/NLP-Age-Classification/blob/master/src/naive_bayes_combined.py).
 - **Output**: Includes the overall distribution of sentiment analysis, age-predicted categories, and a stacked bar chart of sentiment within age categories.
 Note that the analysis (output) is original work and not part of the provided model.

 ##### `topicModelling.ipynb`